-To support the file repository needs of its users, PSC has deployed a file archival system named the Data Supercell.
-The Data Supercell is a complex disk-based storage system with an initial capacity of 4 Petabytes, but its architecture will enable it to scale well beyond this initial deployment.
+The Data Supercell (DSC) is a PSC-designed and built system for managing and archiving petabyte-scale data for researchers and industrial users.
+The DSC provides low-latency, high-capacity, high-reliability, high-bandwidth and low-cost data storage and retrieval.
+The Data Supercell has an initial capacity of 4 Petabytes, but its architecture will enable it to scale well beyond this initial deployment.
 The Data Supercell storage system is managed by the SLASH2 file system software, developed at the PSC.
 This document explains how to store and access your data on the Data Supercell.

 Because the Data Supercell is a completely disk-based system it can support data resource applications well beyond those of traditional tape-based data storage resources.
 Traditional archivers were designed to be used for data retrieval to support batch processing.
 The fact that the Data Supercell is disk-based means it offers very high transfer rates for your data.
 Because it is disk-based it is also a very flexible system.
 It can accommodate datasets of different sizes, including extremely large datasets.
 Its flexibility also means that interface and access methods for the Data Supercell can be customized to meet your needs.
 The Data Supercell, because it is disk-based, has been constructed to be highly reliable and highly secure.